Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: The Architecture

+For counting queries like those supported by {\sc Flex}~\cite{allegro}, \system can simply execute the queries in the workload and add noise to the results via post-processing.
+For a \lstinline|SUM| query requiring clipping, like our motivating example, \system rewrites the query to include the clipping bound specified by the analyst in the metadata, executes the rewritten query on the DBMS, and adds noise to the result.
+For more complicated mechanisms like the Matrix Mechanism~\cite{li2010optimizing}, \system may generate entirely new queries not present in the original workload. \system has two key advantages over previous work:

 \begin{itemize}[topsep=1mm,leftmargin=4mm] \itemsep1.0mm \item \system is DBMS-independent (unlike the deeply integrated approach): it requires neither modifying the database nor switching to purpose-built database engines.
 Our approach can therefore leverage existing high-performance DBMSs to scale to big data. \item \system can implement a wide variety of privacy-preserving techniques.
-Unlike the post processing approach, \system is compatible with all of the mechanisms listed in Table~\ref{fig:mechanisms}, and many more.
+Unlike the post processing approach, \system is compatible with all of the mechanisms discussed earlier, and many more.

-\item \system eliminates the need for post-processing, allowing easy integration in existing data processing pipelines.
-Our approach enables a single data processing pipeline for all mechanisms. \end{itemize}

-By adopting this novel architecture, \system achieves all three design goals listed earlier.
-Since input queries are considered untrusted and the rewriting engine uses program analysis techniques, \system preserves differential privacy even in the face of malicious analysts.